DataDog/integrations-extras/burrow/README.md

 ### Events

-burrow does not include any events.
+Burrow does not include any events.

 ## Troubleshooting